 Mayor Don Iveson, City of Edmonton, Alberta

 Enerkem’s community-based facilities have a compact footprint.
 Our facilities can be installed at landfill sites, next to transfer stations or petrochemical facilities.
 For example, the Enerkem Alberta Biofuels facility is located at the Edmonton Waste Management Centre.
 The Enerkem Westbury facility, which mainly uses decommissioned telephone poles and railway ties as feedstock, is located next to a sawmill that recycles a portion of these materials.

-Enerkem develops waste-to-biofuels facilities that bring value to communities.
-These plants help stimulate regional economies, increase energy security and reduce landfill volumes.
+These facilities help stimulate regional economies, increase energy diversity and reduce landfill volumes.